-All of the inmates are admitted to prison with a valid incarceration order
+All inmates are admitted to prison with a valid commitment order

 The Turkish authorities have arrested thousands of people suspected of belonging to the Gülen movement.

 In a report in September 2017, the Stockholm Center for Freedom (SCF) explained the following pretexts used for the arrests:

 - Subscription to the newspaper Zaman, an opposition publication, banned on 27 July 2016.
 Thousands of readers of the newspaper were arrested for this reason.

 - Being a customer of the Asya bank, which was seized by the government in May 2015.
 Twenty-eight of its managers were imprisoned.
 It is not known how many of its customers have been detained.

 - Being a member of a union: thousands of teachers who were members of different trade unions were arrested.

 - Being in possession of American dollar bills, which contain secret codes for the members of the Gülen movement.